gofr-dev/gofr/docs/references/testing/page.md

 	// NewMockContainer provides mock implementations for various databases including:
 	// Redis, SQL, ClickHouse, Cassandra, MongoDB, and KVStore.
-	// These mocks can be used to define database expectations in unit tests,
+	// These mock can be used to define database expectations in unit tests,
 	// similar to the SQL example demonstrated here. c, mock := container.NewMockContainer(t)